beskay/gas-guide/BASICS.md

 A byte of calldata costs either 4 gas (if it is zero) or 16 gas (if it is any other value).
 The gas cost for non-zero bytes was reduced from 68 to 16 with EIP-2028 to increase the scalability of L2s.

-**While calldata is cheap on mainnet, it is the expensive on Layer 2s.** This is because rollups pay cheap layer-2 fees for execution and storage but expensive layer-1 fees to publish their data on Ethereum.
+**While calldata is cheap on mainnet, it isn't on Layer 2s.** This is because rollups pay cheap layer-2 fees for execution and storage but expensive layer-1 fees to publish their data on Ethereum.

 The calldata costs will be significantly reduced with proto-danksharding (EIP-4844).
 For now, there are calldata compression techniques that can be used to reduce the gas costs, such as [LibZip](https://github.com/Vectorized/solady/blob/main/src/utils/LibZip.sol), which is using selective run length encoding (RLE) to reduce the calldata size.